OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 The choice of rigid core atoms is vital to the success of an ATM RBFE calculation, and as such BioSimSpace provides a helper function to visualise the choice made by the user.

+>>> BSS.FreeEnergy.AToMSetup.viewRigidCores(
+...     ligand_bound=lig1,
+...     ligand_free=lig2,
->>> BSS.FreeEnergy.AToMSetup.viewRigidCores(ligand_bound=lig1, ligand_free=lig2, ligand_bound_rigid_core=[14, 11, 15], ligand_free_rigid_core=[14, 11, 15])
+...     ligand_bound_rigid_core=[14, 11, 15],
+...     ligand_free_rigid_core=[14, 11, 15]
+... )

 .. image:: images/alignment_visualisation.png
    :alt: Visualisation of the rigid cores of the ligands.

 .. note ::

     In this case the choice of rigid core atoms is the same for both ligands, but this is not always the case.
 The choice of these atoms should be made on a ligand to ligand basis.

     For help in choosing the correct atoms, see the `Gallichio lab tutorial
     <https://www.compmolbiophysbc.org/atom-openmm>`__.

 Now that a sensible choice of rigid core atoms has been made, there are a few more choices to be made before the system can be prepared.
 The most important of